 Misdemeanors are crimes for which the punishment cannot exceed one year in the county jail or on probation and carry a maximum of no more than $1000.00.
 Although less serious than felony offenses, the punishment for misdemeanor offenses may also include a variety of other hardships such as community service, mandatory drug and alcohol counseling, classes and counseling related to your offense (such as Anger Management Class or and Impulse Control Course), restitution, restriction on your right to travel, electronic monitoring, and other types of punishments.
 Second-degree misdemeanors are punishable by up to sixty (60) days in jail or six (6) months of supervised probation and first-degree misdemeanors are punishable by up to one (1) year in jail or on supervised probation.

 From routine misdemeanors to the most complex and serious felony charges, in federal court throughout the country, or any state charges, NeJame Law is here for you.
-Some of the types of cases handled are:
+Some of the types of criminal cases handled are:

 - Domestic Violence

 Why Hire Us as Your Criminal Defense Lawyer?

 Our extremely experienced defense team is among the most qualified in the State of Florida.
 Having handled literally tens of thousands of criminal defense cases, our team includes former prosecutors and board-certified defense lawyers, the highest level of evaluation conducted by The Florida Bar, who have primarily handled criminal defense their entire careers.

 Other important recognition's our attorneys have been awarded are the AV rating by Martindale Hubbell, the “Top 100 Trial Lawyer” award in the category of criminal defense by The National Trial Lawyers, and the designation as members of the Nation’s Top One Percent by the National Association of Distinguished Counsel.